Big Data Aggregation Strategy

 This worker pulls the tasks from the task queue table, changes the

-, and then works on the real aggregation
+status from queued to started, and then works on the real aggregation

 job.
-After done with it, change the started
+After done with it, change the started to completed.
+The status

 change is a kind of optimistic lock mechanism that we will ensure by